google/material-design-lite/src/textfield/README.md

   </label>
 </div>
 ```
 &nbsp;3.
-Inside the label, code a standard HTML `<span>` element; the span should be empty, and should be the label's only content.
+Inside the label, code a `<span>` element; the span should be empty, and should be the label's only content.
 This element will contain the expandable text field's icon.
 ```html
 <div>
   <label for="expando1">